jlmonteagudo/generator-angular-crud/README.md

 The generator allows creating entities automatically in a table form from where you can create, read, update and remove each database record.

+## Demo Application

+You can see a demo application developed with generator-angular-crud at [Angular CRUD Demo](http://45.55.146.80:8080/)

 ## Video Tutorial